termdot/termdot/README.md

 # termdot

-Supports most control characters and escape sequences of XTerm, VT102, and others.
+Supports control characters and escape sequences of XTerm, VT102, and belows.